cmancone/clearskies/docs/3_models.md

 Dependencies are passed in via the model constructor.
 To work, models need to at least receive a proper backend as well as the the [columns](../src/clearskies/columns.py) object.
 You can add more dependencies as needed, of course.

 Most of your models will probably use the `cursor_backend`.
 This means that the model will save/load data from an SQL database using the `pymysql` library, with the table name determined by calling `model.table_name`.
-Unless you override this property, clearskies will "pluralize" the model class name, make it all lower case, and use it as the table name (e.g. User -> users).
+Unless you override this property, clearskies will "pluralize" the model class name, convert to snake case, and use it as the table name (e.g. `UserOrders` -> `user_orders`).

-An OrderedDict is used for the columns definition to allow clearskies to order results in the JSON response of API endpoints, in the auto generated documentation, and other places as appropriate.

 All models are assumed to have a column named `id` which is an auto-incrementing integer.
 This is automatically added to your column definitions, even if you don't specify it yourself.
-You cannot remove this column (file an issue if that is a problem for you), but if you need a different column type you can do that by explicitly declaring the `id` column in your columns definition.
+You cannot remove this column (report an issue if that is a problem for you), but if you need a different column type you can do that by explicitly declaring the `id` column in your columns definition.

 ### Example and Usage